MarcoRob97/Python-Projects/ChatBot Analysis[Unanswered Chats]/ReadMe.md

 # Chatbot Selenium Project

 ## Problem:
-In our current company, we are experimenting with a free chatbot to enhance customer interactions.
+In my current company, we are experimenting with a free chatbot to enhance customer interactions.
 However, due to the lack of APIs, we face challenges in extracting data to evaluate its performance and identify improvement opportunities, particularly for unanswered chats.